centreon/centreon-collect/gorgone/docs/api.md

   --header "Accept: application/json"
 ```

-This second example will force logs synchonisation before looking for results to retrieve.
-Default temporisation is 10ms and can be changed by providing `sync_wait` parameter.
+This second example will force logs synchronisation before looking for results to retrieve.
+Default wait time is 10ms and can be changed by providing `sync_wait` parameter.

 #### Response example